Visma-Snowplow-Product-Insights/hiring-assignments/snowplow-micro-docker.md

 curl -d "&e=pv&page=curl-test&url=http%3A%2F%2Fjust-testing.com&aid=snowplow-test" -X POST http://localhost:9090/com.snowplowanalytics.iglu/v1
 ```

-If it works the above curl command will return the response:
+If it works the above curl command will return the following response:
 ```
 ok
 ```

 #### Bonus:
 - Instead of **docker-decompose.yml**, restructure the manifest into a Kubernetes manifest (will not require a functioning Kubernetes setup).
+What Kubernetes components are required?
+What are the benefits with Kubernetes?

 ## Delivery
 The delivery of this case is up to you, below are a few examples: